bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-kingslayer-itch.md

 > "I'd sacrifice my life to find you, angel of the blade."

 "Itch For The Cure" and "Kingslayer" are the fifth and sixth songs on the album [POST HUMAN: SURVIVAL HORROR](ph-survival-horror).
+Kingslayer also appears on the [lofiles](lofiles).

 The concept of "Kingslayer" plays a large role in the ARG, as can be seen in some filenames in the [FOR SOF](../for-sof) folder
 (eg. [Kingsl@yer_EncrypMsg.codek](../for-sof/kingslayercodec)).